xenanetworks/open-automation-python-api/docs/source/understand_xoa_python/api_structure.rst

     :scale: 100 %
     :align: center

-    XOA Python API Structure
+    XOA Python API Stack View

-.. rubric:: HL-FUNC
+.. rubric:: Low-Level API

-HL-FUNC provides high-level abstraction functions on top of the object-oriented APIs in HL-API, aiming to help you simplify code logics and increase readability and maintainability.
-HL-FUNC consists of sub-libraries where functions are grouped based on functionalities, such as :term:`ANLT<ANLT>`.
-Complex operation sequences are wrapped inside high-level functions, e.g. initiating link training, reserving ports, etc.
+LL-API contains low-level API classes, giving you the direct control of the tester.
+The names of the classes are the same as the the CLI commands in :term:`XOA CLI`, making it easy for you to understand the Python API if you are already familiar with XOA CLI.
+However, unlike HL-API, LL-API does not provide functionalities such as *auto connection keep-alive* and *auto index management*.
+This means you need to write more codes to handle those yourself.

+For example, to change the description of a tester using LL-API:

 .. code-block:: python

-    # Regardless of who owns the port, this function makes sure you have the ownership.
+    # Directly using class P_RESERVATION.
+This is only valid when the port is not reserved by others.
-    await reserve_port(port)
+    await P_RESERVATION(handler).set(operation=ReservedAction.RESERVE)

-    # Enable link training on the port, regardless what the sequence of operations should be.
-    await lt(port=port, enable=True, timeout_enable=True, mode="interactive")

 .. seealso::

-    Read more about :ref:`HL-FUNC <hl_func_label>`.
+    Read more about :ref:`LL-API <low_level_api_label>`.

 .. rubric:: High-Level API